oopsmonk/documentation/hornet/1.0/tutorials/set-up-grafana.md

 ![Prometheus user interface](../images/prometheus-ui.png)

 ## Step 3.
-Connect Grafana to you Prometheus server
+Connect Grafana to your Prometheus server

 In this step, you install Grafana and connect it to your Prometheus server.
 This way, you can use Grafana to display the data in graphs.